 One-way flights are also a great idea when visiting multiple cities.
 Instead of flying round-trip to and from the same location, you can fly to one city and depart from another without having to backtrack.

-The Drawbacks of Booking One Way
+Drawbacks of Booking One-Way Flights

-The Best Strategy for Booking Flights
+Best Strategy for Booking Flights

 Choosing between one-way and round-trip flights depends on several factors: budget, flexibility, travel plans, and more.